samuelroquech/memory/README.md

 The functionality is simple.
 You can insert text organized by tags and after that, you can start to study these text removing words.

-It posible choose a percentage of words removed (More percentage, more words removed)
+It posible choose a percentage of words removed (More percentage, more words removed).

+You can see working here -> [https://samuelroquech.github.io/memory/](https://samuelroquech.github.io/memory/)

 ## Technologies used
 - Javascript with VueJs as framework